Setup CrafterCMS Delivery Using Crafter’s AWS AMI

 Look for output that is similar to the following:

-Step 5: View the site on the delivery server from a web browser¶
+Step 5: View the project on the delivery server from a web browser

-The SITE_ID parameter is typically added automatically to all requests for a given site by a webserver “virtual host” configured for each site/tenant that sits in front of Crafter Engine.
-You can learn more about this here: Configuring Apache Virtual Host for Production
+The SITE_ID parameter is typically added automatically to all requests for a given project by a webserver “virtual host” configured for each project/tenant that sits in front of Crafter Engine.
+You can learn more about this here

 This configuration and other advanced topology topics such as load balancing are outside the scope of a basic installation.